isb-cgc/readthedocs/docs/source/sections/Workshop.rst

 Google Cloud Platform (GCP) project
 -----------------------------------

-Everyone should have their own GCP project set up before the day of the workshop.
+Everyone should have their own GCP project set up **before** the day of the workshop.
 We will also add everyone to a temporary "workshop" GCP project.

 We'd like to encourage you to take advantage of the `60-day free trial <https://cloud.google.com/free-trial/>`_ offered by Google.
-If you have already used this one-time offer, let us know and we will set you up with an ISB-CGC provided (and funded) project.
+If you have already used this one-time offer (or there is some other reason you cannot use it) let us know and we will set you up with an
+ISB-CGC provided (and funded) project.
 (We'll also be happy to do that for you after you use the $300/60-day free trial.)